Create a password policy for your business

 Some password systems set rules asking staff to include a mix of symbols, letters and numbers.
 The problem with these rules is that people tend to use predictable methods to meet these requirements.
 It often means they will tag a ? or ! to the end of their password so that it includes a symbol.
 This creates passwords that are hard to remember.
 Instead, ask your staff to use longer passwords or passphrases.

-Using 2FA adds an extra layer of security to accounts.
+(2FA) adds an extra layer of security to accounts.
 It is more secure than asking security questions to authenticate users in a system.
-This is because security questions often relate to personal information that is freely available online and easy for attackers to find, particularly on social media.
+This is because security questions often relate to personal information that is freely available online and easy for attackers to find, particularly on social media.a security setting that needs an extra piece of information, such as a text code or fingerprint, to log in to your account.

 Using 2FA instead means that anyone who logs in to your system will need to provide something else to verify that they are who they say they are – for example, a one-time code sent to their phone.